dmh2000/go-live-reload/README.md

 1. Setup and use cosmtrek/air to live reload the go web server in the conventional manner. https://github.com/cosmtrek/air
 2. Add a tiny piece of JavaScript into your web pages in the Head section.
 This script creates a simple WebSocket server that listens for a connection from a WebSocket client.

+This script coould be minified in real usage.

 ```JavaScript
     <script>